opencv/opencv/modules/core/doc/basic_structures.rst

 ----------------
 .. cpp:function:: void Mat::release()

-    Decrements the reference counter and deallocates the matrix if needed
+    Decrements the reference counter and deallocates the matrix if needed.

-The method decrements the reference counter, associated with the matrix data.
+The method decrements the reference counter associated with the matrix data.
 When the reference counter reaches 0, the matrix data is deallocated and the data and the reference counter pointers are set to NULL's.
-If the matrix header points to an external data (see
+If the matrix header points to an external data set (see
 :func:`Mat::Mat` ), the reference counter is NULL, and the method has no effect in this case.

 This method can be called manually to force the matrix data deallocation.
 But since this method is automatically called in the destructor, or by any other method that changes the data pointer, it is usually not needed.
-The reference counter decrement and check for 0 is the atomic operation on the platforms that support it, thus it is safe to operate on the same matrices asynchronously in different threads.
+The reference counter decrement and check for 0 is an atomic operation on the platforms that support it.
+Thus, it is safe to operate on the same matrices asynchronously in different threads.

 .. index:: Mat::resize